 Prior to relocating back home to Michigan, Hannah gained experience in treating endurance athletes and postoperative athletes at North Carolina Central University.
 She also worked at

 an outpatient orthopedic clinic in Durham, North Carolina.

-When not in the clinic helping her patients or training for her next race, Hannah enjoys spending time with her husband, family, and friends, being outside, and being a die-hard Michigan fan.
+When not in the clinic helping her patients or training for her next race, Hannah enjoys spending time with her husband, her chocolate lab "Charlie", family and friends, being outside, and being a die-hard Michigan fan.